How To Feed A Loon

 Notes

 The use of an instant-read digital meat thermometer ensures the correct doneness.
 You'll need to insert the thermometer in different areas of the steak.
-The thickest area should be around 130 to 135°F. The temperature will increase about another 5° as it rests while you make the sauce.
+The thickest area should be around 130 to 135°F. The temperature will increase by about another 5° as it rests while you make the sauce.

 You may not use 100% of all the filling ingredients.
 Keep unused portions for another use.

 Leftovers will keep covered in the fridge for up to 5 to 6 days.
-Reheat in a 350°F in a covered dish for about 15 to 20 minutes, or until heated through.
+Reheat in a 350°F oven in a covered dish for about 15 to 20 minutes, or until heated through.

 Nutrition